 VIGIV is licensed by FDA for the treatment of complications due to vaccinia vaccination.
 However, it is not approved for treatment of mpox.
 Therefore, CDC holds an expanded access IND protocol that allows the use of stockpiled VIGIV for the treatment of orthopoxviruses (including mpox) in an outbreak.

-Data are not available on the effectiveness of VIGIV in treatment of mpox virus infection in people.
+Data are not available on the effectiveness of VIGIV in treatment of mpox in people.
 Use of VIGIV has no proven benefit in the treatment of mpox and it is unknown whether a person with severe mpox infection will benefit from treatment with VIGIV.
 However, healthcare providers may consider its use in severe cases where the development of a robust antibody response may be impaired.

 VIGIV is not prepositioned by the USG.
 It is available upon clinician request to CDC on a case-by-case basis.
 To request VIGIV, clinicians can contact the CDC Clinical Consultation Team by email (poxvirus@cdc.gov) during business hours, or for urgent clinical situations, contact the CDC Emergency Operations Center (770-488-7100).
 An informed consent must be obtained prior to administration.
 The remaining VIGIV IND fillable forms will be provided to clinicians requesting VIGIV.